What is a Living-Learning Community?

 Additional requirements: Major or minor in STEM subjects

 For students majoring or minoring in the areas of Science, Technology, Engineering, or Math (STEM), Cal Lutheran offers the STEM Living-Learning Community.
 Living in the STEM LLC allows students to more frequently interact with peers and faculty members in their discipline, enabling them to easily form study groups.
 Additionally, STEM-focused programming provided by Residence Life staff and faculty members allows for integrated learning between the classroom and residence hall.
-Interested students must apply to the STEM LLC by completing a supplemental STEM housing application.
-Please contact Residence Life (email@example.com) for access to the STEM LLC application.
+Interested students can apply to the STEM LLC by indicating interest on their housing application.
+Beginning in the 2023-2024 academic year, the STEM LLC will be a blended community housing first-year, transfer, and continuing students.

 Residing in the STEM LLC allows for that smaller, tight-knit community that you wouldn't find elsewhere.
 It's also easier to connect with people who share your major.
 While living here, I've had plenty of study sessions where we collaborate in order to have a better understanding of our coursework.Reyna Rodriguez, Junior, Computer Science major, Multimedia minor